 The Walt Disney World monorail system is one of our favorite parts of Disney World.
 Not only is it functional – it transports 50 million passengers every year – but it’s iconic sleek design, convenience and enjoyment has made it a Disney staple when it comes to moving guests around.

-Whether you’re prepping for your first trip to Disney World and want to prep for your first time on the iconic monorail or you’re just a Walt Disney company guru and want to wow your friends with fun facts about Disney’s monorail, you’re in the right spot!
+Whether you’re prepping for your first trip to Disney World and want to prepare for your first time on the iconic monorail or you’re just a Walt Disney company guru and want to wow your friends with fun facts about Disney’s monorail, you’re in the right spot!
 We are about to tell you everything you need to know about the monorail system.

-It is similar to a bus inside the monorail.
+The inside of the monorail is similar to a bus.
 There are bench seats on each side and poles to hold on to for those who will be standing.
+The benches face forward and backward.

 Can I bring strollers or wheelchairs on the monorail?